 Why is it not Bitcoin?

 Ethereum is more than just payments.
 It's a programmable blockchain.
-As a blockchain, it does share some important characteristic with Bitcoin: it's decentralized, trustless, and immutable.
-But Ethereum is unique in that it also provides a general purpose computing language that enables developers to build financial services, games, and applications upon it.
-These are sometimes refered to as decentralized applications, or "Dapps".
+As a blockchain, it shares characteristics with Bitcoin: it's decentralized, trustless, and immutable.
+But it's unique in that it provides a general purpose computing language that enables developers to build financial services, games, and applications upon it.
+These are refered to as decentralized applications, or "Dapps".

 Entertaining and insightful, Tim Ferris recently published a podcast interview with Ethereum's founder, Vitalik Buterim, and Naval Ravikant, a well-known investor.
 Tim does a great job keeping this one "beginner friendly".

 The buzz of the last year has been "Decentralized Finance", which is admittedly complicated.
 Ethereum's Introduction to Defi is a great place to start, and especially this doodle video:

 As the video explains, there has been tremendous growth over the last year, with Ethereum settling over one trillion in transactions – that's more than Paypal.

 There's a lot planned for 2021, and the "Eth 2.0" vision is compelling.
 A significant and long-planned technical upgrade (staking) is a massive step towards environmental sustainable.
 Another technical upgrade (rollups) is immanent, and will result in a hundred-fold increase in scaling.
 And finally, the 1559 proposal was recently adopted (and deployed!) providing security and user-experience improvements, while also increasing the scarcity of Ethereum, which could have economic implications.